hammerdirt-analyst/feb_2024/_build/html/_sources/titlepage.md

 :::{grid-item}

 This is the proposed format and layout for an up-dated survey of the trash along swiss rivers, lakes and hiking trails.
 We have created reports for five cantons and one that provides a _federal perspective_.
-The data is real.

 There have been developments in the domain of beach litter reporting since the first federal project.
 The Guide for Monitoring Litter on European seas was updated in 2023, the code system has changed for classifying objects and in May 2024 a guide for monitoring and removing plastics from inland waters was released.